musugi/TIEM-EITM-papers/Hall (2019) - Does Homeownership Influence Political Bahavior?.md

 **Implication**: N/A

 #### Empirical/Elements of Research Design (ERD)
-**Targets of Research Design**: voter turnout/participation difference between voter with and without homeownership
+**Targets of Research Design**: Voter turnout/participation difference between voter with and without homeownership
 #### Empirical Strategy
 **Estimand**: Overall effect of buying a home along with any correlated changes that individuals make when they become homeowners that also affects political participation